prakhar920/rogue/README.md

 For questions, feedback, or issues, please:
 - Open an issue in this repository
-- Contact the maintainers at [your-email@example.com]
+- Contact the maintainers at [faizann288@gmail.com]

 ---
-Made with ❤️ by [Your Name/Organization]
+Made with ❤️ by Faizan